Archive

 Polypaudio?
 Please, not yet…

 I tried out polypaudio a couple of days ago because Ubuntu is aparently switching to it.
 In general, it seems like a great concept, and I’ve heard great things about it, but I have this one problem: it dies with an assertion on ppc.
 It only seems to happen on PPC (x86 and amd64 both work fine) and I can’t seem to find a bug reporting tool for the project, so I don’t know where to file bugs upstream.
-I’d be more than happy to try this sound server out (anything is better than ESD :) , but I’m afraid I can’t.
-Please, if this is going to be a replacement for ESD, it has to be programmed with cross-platform use in mind.

 You’re getting very sleepy

 Benjamin Herrenschmidt is the man.
 The week, he posted some patches to the debian-powerpc list for sleep on the Aluminum Powerbooks and iBook G4’s (basically, the new laptops with ATI cards).
 After 4 patches and relentless testing from eager users, I think he has it.
 There are only two flaws that I see: after resuming, sound is quieter than it was before sleep; and I woke my laptop up this morning and the screen had lines all over the place.
-The second one sounds like a sync issue on my lcd, but the sound issue is probably an ALSA issue.
-But the great thing is that my laptop now sleeps in Linux!
-Thanks Ben!

 Coaster breakthrough